CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 {:toc}
 ## Introduction

-This will show you how to install CluedIn on your local machine by running it inside Docker.
-CluedIn is an application with many services, so you will need to ensure you have adequate resources on the machine you intend to run it on.
+This article shows how to install CluedIn on your local machine by running it inside Docker.
+CluedIn is an application with many services, so you need to ensure you have adequate resources on the computer you intend to run it on.

 ### Requirements

-- At least 16Gb of free memory dedicated to docker (It is preferable to run on a machine with 32Gb of RAM)
+- At least 16Gb of free memory dedicated to Docker (It is preferable to run on a machine with 32Gb of RAM)
 - Latest version of [Docker](https://docs.docker.com/get-docker/) for your operating system  (Engine: > 19.03)
 - [Powershell 7](https://github.com/PowerShell/PowerShell) for your operating system - This is to run helper scripts
 - Access to the private repositories inside the [cluedin](https://hub.docker.com/u/cluedin/) DockerHub organization.
 You will require a Docker Hub account and request access from CluedIn; then use this account to do a ```docker login```.
     NOTE: **Only CluedIn certified developers** have access to the CluedIn DockerHub.
-Please contact us on our [website](https://www.cluedin.com/) if you would like access.
+Please get in touch with us on our [website](https://www.cluedin.com/) if you would like access.

 ### Running CluedIn